Correlated insulators, density wave states, and their nonlinear optical response in magic-angle twisted bilayer graphene

 CI state with zero Chern number has been observed at $\nu=3$ in TBG \cite{efetov-nature19}, which is inconsistent with previous theoretical results assuming preserved moir\'e translational symmetry \cite{zhang-tbghf-arxiv20,Lian-tbg4-arxiv20,hejazi-tbg-hf}.
 Thus one naturally expects that the zero Chern number state at $\nu=3$ may involve a spontaneous moir\'e translational symmetry breaking.
 Therefore, in this work we also perform HF calculations at $\nu=3$ based on a doubled moir\'e supercell (see Fig.~\ref{fig1}(a)-(b)).
-Moreover, motivated by the recent discoveries of correlated states at fractional fillings of the flat bands \cite{yacoby-tbg-fqah-arxiv21}, we also study the possible DW states at $\nu=1, 7/2$ and 8/3.

-Let us first consider the correlated DW state at $\nu\!=\!3$ in TBG with doubled moir\'e supercell.
-The system still stays in the SVP phase at this filling, but there is one pair of unoccupied energy bands left due to the cell doubling.
-Since the pair of unoccupied energy bands belongs to same valley and same spin as shown in Fig.~\ref{fig3}(b), the total Chern number of this SVP DW phase at $\nu\!=\!3$ is zero, which is consistent with experimental results.
-The real-space charge density distribution of this DW state is inhomogeneous around the neighbouring $AA$ sites, clearly breaks the primitive moir\'e translational symmetry, as shown in Fig.~\ref{fig3}(f).
-We also study the possible DW state with doubled moir\'e supercell at $\nu=1$, and the ground state is also a SVP state zero Chern number, with inhomogeneous charge distributions as shown in Fig.~\ref{fig3}(e).
-Such a SPV DW state may explain the origin of the recently observed $C=0$ state at $\nu=1$ \cite{yacoby-tbg-fqah-arxiv21}.
-The HF band structures of these DW states with doubled primitive cell are presented in Fig.~\ref{fig3}(a) ($\nu\!=\!1$) and (b) ($\nu\!=\!3$), where the solid blue lines and red dashed lines denote bands from the $K$ and $K'$ valleys respectively.
+Moreover, motivated by the recent discoveries of correlated states at fractional fillings of the flat bands \cite{xie-tbgfci-nature21}, we also study the possible DW states at $\nu=1, 7/2, 8/3$ and 11/3.
+Let us first consider the DW state at $\nu\!=\!3$ in TBG with doubled moir\'e supercell.
+The system still stays in the SVP phase at $\nu\!=\!3$ , but there is one pair of unoccupied energy bands from the same valley-spin flavor due to the cell doubling, and both of them have zero Chern numbers.
+The real-space charge density distribution of this zero-Chern-number DW state is inhomogeneous around the neighbouring $AA$ sites, clearly breaks the primitive moir\'e translational symmetry as shown in Fig.~\ref{fig3}(f).
+We also study the possible DW state with doubled moir\'e supercell at $\nu=1$, and the ground state is a SVP state with zero Chern number, with $C_{3}$-broken charge distributions as shown in Fig.~\ref{fig3}(e).
+The HF band structures of these DW states with doubled primitive cell are presented in Fig.~\ref{fig3}(a) ($\nu\!=\!1$) and (b) ($\nu\!=\!3$), where the solid blue and red dashed lines denote bands from the $K$ and $K'$ valleys respectively.